sachiniyer/resume/README.md

 Hosted at https://sachiniyer.com/resume

+10-28-2024 : Versions are messed up because of reformat, will fix over time.

 ## notes

 - The [Makefile](./Makefile) will run `pdflatex` on all the resume versions in the [versions](./versions) directory and output it in the [output](./output) directory.
 It will also run `pdflatex` on the [resume.tex](./resume.tex) at the root of the directory (and put output at the root of the directory as well).